BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 You can also call yourself the analyser functions to create your own usage of it.

-Here is a full audio playground example to play with: <Playground id="#PTV7W#1" title="Full Audio Example" description="Full audio playground example." image=""/>
+Here is a full audio playground example to play with: <Playground id="#PTV7W#1" title="Full Audio Example" description="Full audio playground example."/>